syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

 You can add images to the presentation by adding them in the picture collection of a slide.
-The below code snippet demonstrates how to add an image in a presentation.
+The following code example demonstrates how to add an image in a presentation.

 {% highlight c# %}
 [C#]

-//Get the image from file path
+//Gets the image from file path

 Image image = Image.FromFile(@"image.jpg");

-// Add the image to the slide by specifying position and size
+// Adds the image to the slide by specifying position and size

 firstSlide.Pictures.AddPicture(new MemoryStream(image.ImageData), 300, 270, 410, 250);